 Also known as Hopkinton Highlands

 The north trailhead of the Betty Fitzpatrick Trail begins at Wedgewood Drive between Cedar Street Extension and Highcroft Way.
-You can park just off the road on the grass near the trailhead, where there is a large sign at the edge of the woods.
-There is no off-street parking near the south trailhead.
+If it is dry, you can park just off the road on the grass near the trailhead, where there is a large sign at the edge of the woods.

 If you want a good workout and some excitement, the Betty Fitzpatrick Trail is for you.
 Starting at the north trailhead on Wedgewood Drive, this one-mile trail travels along steep ridges, twice through a massive stone wall and by large rock outcroppings, while undulating over some serious topography.
 Coming off a ridge high above a ravine, it drops 100′ down a couple of large switchbacks where you can see the bottom of the ravine 30′ further down.
 It then travels alongside a stream, eventually crossing it on rocks, and ends just beneath the Overlook Road bridge, where it joins SVT property and the Saddle Hill Trail at a signpost.